great white shark alert! cape beach sharks are on the prowl all summer long. Is it safe to swim on cape cod?

-This includes beaches for all towns on the outer cape, and in particlular the Atlantic-facing waters off Monomoy Island, Chatham, Orleans, Eastham, Wellfleet, Truro and Provincetown.
+Be extra careful on Atlantic-facing beaches for all towns on the outer cape, including Monomoy Island, Chatham, Orleans, Eastham, Wellfleet, Truro and Provincetown.

-don’t look for fins. the best way to spot sharks from shore is to look for shadows, slowly creeping past. use polarized lenses and plan to sit for an eternity before you see one, unless you’re lucky.
+don’t look for fins. the best way to spot sharks from shore is to look for shadows, slowly creeping past. use polarized lenses made for fishing (Such as Costa or Maui Jim with the green or blue lenses) and plan to sit for an eternity before you see one, unless you’re lucky.

 2. avoid swimming near seals (?)

 Avoid swimming near seals—a tip you’ve heard ad infinitum each time the TV news exploits a shark sighting.